Configure forms, registry keys, and schemas

 4. Update schemas that should reference the new definitions (developer step).

-You introduce a new registry key backed by a new schema file.
+You introduce a new registry key backed by a new schema definition.

-1. Copy an existing file in wckd-forms/forms/schemas/ to a new filename.
+1. Copy an existing schema definition to a new form key.

 2. Edit the new schema: adjust labels, field names, and db_column values following patterns from the file you copied.

-3. Add a new entry to wckd-forms/forms/registry.php with a unique key pointing at the new schema path.
+3. Add a new registry entry with a unique key pointing at the new schema path.

-4. Deploy the PHP files to the server.
+4. Deploy the updated form definitions to the server.

 5. Open Settings → Forms, select the new key, set mail and URLs, then save.